hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 JSON Web Key (JWK) Thumbprint specification.
 This document applies JWK Thumbprints to COSE Key structures.

-Additionally, we would like to thank Carsten Bormann, Orie Steele, Ilari Liusvaara, Laurence Lundblade, Daisuke Ajitomi, Michael Richardson, Mike Jones, and Brendan Moran for their feedback.
+Additionally, we would like to thank Carsten Bormann, Ilari Liusvaara, Laurence Lundblade, Daisuke Ajitomi, Michael Richardson, Mike Jones, and Brendan Moran for their feedback.